Former Princeton football players among those killed, injured in New Year’s Eve attack

 He added, “the last words we ever told each other was that I told him to be safe and that I loved him, and he told me how much he loved me.
 Hung up the phone and that was last time I ever spoke to him.”

-Tiger Bech graduated from Princeton in 2021.
+Bech graduated from Princeton in 2021.
 While a player on the university’s football team he was a part of the 2016 and 2018 Ivy League Championship teams.
 He was not just a wide receiver for the team, but a return specialist earning two All-Ivy honors.

-“He was a ‘Tiger’ in every way – a ferocious competitor with endless energy, a beloved teammate and a caring friend,” Princeton football coach Bob Surace said of how appropriate Tiger Bech’s nickname was of any player he coached.
+“He was a ‘Tiger’ in every way – a ferocious competitor with endless energy, a beloved teammate and a caring friend,” Surace said of how appropriate Tiger Bech’s nickname was of any player he coached.
 “Our last conversation was about how proud I was of the growth he showed during his time at Princeton and the success he was having after graduation.
 My love goes to the entire Bech family.”

 Gov. Phil Murphy on Jan.
 2 posted on social media platform X, “Devastated to learn that one of the victims of the terrorist attack in New Orleans was Princeton alum Tiger Bech.
 My heart goes out to his family and loved ones during this difficult time.”